Operatiën en Inlichtingen

 Allied Clandestine Committee (ACC)

 and eventually to Allied Coordination Committee (also abbreviated to ACC).

 In 1961, the first attempts were made to merge the activities

 of the O-service and the I-service.
 This plan met strong opposition

-from the founder and current leader of the O-service, Henk Veeneklaas.
+from the founder and initial leader of the O-service, Henk Veeneklaas.